 She sat up and threw off the bedcovers and swung her legs over the side.
 She slid her feet into the waiting slippers and grabbed the robe flung across the end of the bed.

 She went downstairs to the kitchen and poured a cup of coffee.
 After Nick died, she had learned how to program the machine.
+She had learned how to do a lot of things.

 She took another sip of coffee and thought maybe it would have been better if she were at work, surrounded by activity.
 Or maybe not, as people discussed their plans for the evening or flowers were delivered to desks.